Lvcq01/fivem-installer-script/README.md

 Build: latest recommend build
 OS: Linux
-An installer script for a FiveM server.
-Currently only available on the Linux platform.

 ## What is installed?
 FiveM-Server artifacts, cfx-server-data, ESX-Framework and MariaDB Server (both can be rejected)